appstract/laravel-opcache/README.md

 #### If you want to learn more about OPcache and what it can do for your Laravel application, [read the article on Medium](https://medium.com/appstract/make-your-laravel-app-fly-with-php-opcache-9948db2a5f93#.bjrpj4h1c).

 ## Requirements
-This package requires Laravel 5.8 or newer.
+This package requires Laravel 7 or newer.
-For older Laravel versions (5.5 or newer), you can use version 2.

-⚠ If you upgraded from version 2, change the command `opcache:optimize` with `opcache:compile {--force}`

 ## Installation